 MM Support Needs Program candidates have the option of pursuing a Graduate Certificate.
 Graduate Certificates provide supplemental training in a specialized area of interest.
 Students in a certificate program must hold a master's degree or are currently enrolled in a graduate-level program within the University.
 The Department of Special Education offers graduate certificates in the following areas (links are provided for more details):

 - Augmentative and Alternative Communication

-- Autism Spectrum see also Autism Spectrum Studies website www.sfsu.edu/~autism/
+- Autism Spectrum see Autism Spectrum Studies website https://autism.sfsu.edu/

 - Inclusive Early Childhood Practices

 Policies and Statements